 The information in this prospectus is not complete and may be changed.
-The selling unitholders may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
-This prospectus is not an offer to sell nor does it seek an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.
+We may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any jurisdiction where the offer or sale is not permitted.